galaxyxone/ipfsStatViewer/readme.md

 [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com)

-IPFS Statistical Data Viewer is a tool that visualizes your IPFS Node.
-D3 is used to display what types of data are stored on a users node by using the file_type and file_size as the sources of data
+IPFS Statistical Data Viewer is a Chrome Extension that visualizes your IPFS Node with D3.js using the file_type and file_size as the sources of data

-- Stats(filename, filesize) are requested from users IPFS node via http api request
+- Stats(filename, filesize) are requested from users IPFS node via http-api request
 - D3.js uses http request to build Treemap

 ## Features
 - Static data visualization command to generate a graphic that is displayed to user
-- more to come later
+- FUTURE: Zoomable animations using D#
+- FUTURE: Canvas visualizations instead of SVG

 ## Tech